ansible/ansible/docsite/rst/developing_program_flow_modules.rst

   - :code:`from ansible.module_utils.MOD_LIB_NAME import *` is replaced with the
     contents of the :file:`ansible/module_utils/MOD_LIB_NAME.py`  These should
-    only be used with :ref:`new-style python modules <flow_python_modules>`.
+    only be used with :ref:`new-style Python modules <flow_python_modules>`.
   - :code:`#<<INCLUDE_ANSIBLE_MODULE_COMMON>>` is equivalent to
     :code:`from ansible.module_utils.basic import *` and should also only apply
-    to new-style python modules.
+    to new-style Python modules.
   - :code:`# POWERSHELL_COMMON` substitutes the contents of :file:`ansible/module_utils/powershell.ps1`.
 It should only be used with :ref:`new-style Powershell modules <flow_powershell_modules>`.

-* Replacements that are used by ansible ``module_utils`` code.
+* Replacements that are used by ``ansible.module_utils`` code.
 These are internal replacement patterns.
-They may be used internally in the above public replacements but shouldn't be used directly by modules.
+They may be used internally, in the above public replacements, but shouldn't be used directly by modules.

-  - :code:`"<<ANSIBLE_VERSION>>"` is substituted with the ansible version.
-In a new-style python module, it's better to use ``from ansible import __version__`` and then use ``__version__`` instead.
+  - :code:`"<<ANSIBLE_VERSION>>"` is substituted with the Ansible version.
+In a new-style Python module, it's better to use ``from ansible import __version__`` and then use ``__version__`` instead.
   - :code:`"<<INCLUDE_ANSIBLE_MODULE_COMPLEX_ARGS>>"` is substituted with
-    a string which is the python ``repr`` of the :term:`JSON` encoded module parameters.
-Using repr on the JSON string makes it safe to embed in a python file.
-In :ref:`new-style python modules <flow_python_modules>` under :ref:`ziploader` this will be passed in via an environment variable instead.
+    a string which is the Python ``repr`` of the :term:`JSON` encoded module parameters.
+Using ``repr`` on the JSON string makes it safe to embed in a Python file.
+In :ref:`new-style Python modules <flow_python_modules>` under :ref:`ziploader` this is passed in via an environment variable instead.
-  - :code:`<<SELINUX_SPECIAL_FILESYSTEMS>>` substitutes a string which is a comma separated list of filesystems which have a file system dependent security context in selinux.
-In new-style python modules, this will be found by looking up ``SELINUX_SPECIAL_FS`` from the :envvar:`ANSIBLE_MODULE_CONSTANTS` environment variable.
+  - :code:`<<SELINUX_SPECIAL_FILESYSTEMS>>` substitutes a string which is a comma separated list of file systems which have a file system dependent security context in SELinux.
+In new-style Python modules, this is found by looking up ``SELINUX_SPECIAL_FS`` from the :envvar:`ANSIBLE_MODULE_CONSTANTS` environment variable.
 See the :ref:`ziploader` documentation for details.
   - :code:`<<INCLUDE_ANSIBLE_MODULE_JSON_ARGS>>` substitutes the module
-    parameters as a json string.
+    parameters as a JSON string.
 Care must be taken to properly quote the string as JSON data may contain quotes.
-JSON_ARGS is not substituted in new-style python modules as they can get the module parameters via the environment variable.
+This pattern is not substituted in new-style Python modules as they can get the module parameters via the environment variable.
   - the string :code:`syslog.LOG_USER` is replaced wherever it occurs with the value of ``syslog_facility`` from the :file:`ansible.cfg` or any ``ansible_syslog_facility`` inventory variable that applies to this host.
-In new-style python modules you can get the value of the ``syslog_facility`` by looking up ``SYSLOG_FACILITY`` in the :envvar:`ANSIBLE_MODULE_CONSTANTS` environment variable.
+In new-style Python modules, you can get the value of the ``syslog_facility`` by looking up ``SYSLOG_FACILITY`` in the :envvar:`ANSIBLE_MODULE_CONSTANTS` environment variable.
 See the :ref:`ziploader` documentation for details.